Jul

 Some might see the new age of professional business bloggers as a sign of progress — even if those bloggers rarely leave the office or pick up the phone to report and wear ironic t-shirts that say things like, “Trust me, I’m a reporter.”

-If you ask me though, it’s further proof that journalism is experiencing an identity crisis.
+If you ask me, it’s further proof that journalism is experiencing an identity crisis.

 In early April, Dan Colarusso, the former New York Post Business editor and a longtime newspaper veteran, contacted me to see if I’d be interested in a summer internship at the high profile business and media blog, The Business Insider.
 The rate for graduates was $12 an hour and most of the work involved simple news aggregation.
 About as appealing as administrative paperwork to a scientist.